steveblue/react-starter/README.md

 # React Starter

-Example of how to setup a React project with Parcel.
+Example of how to setup a React project with Parcel and all the trimmings.

 - ⚛ React
 - ✅ TypeScript